JPatel87/locks-of-lush/README.md

 * Add service
     * By clicking on the "Add service" button the admin user will be directed to a "Add service page"
     * A form will display with the following fields; Service name, Service type (dropdown list) and price.
+    * The service name will automatically capitalise upon successful submission of a form, so if the user has entered these in lowercase, it will not matter.
+    * The service name is required to be unique - so the form should not permit any version of the same name to be submitted - this is to prevent any confusion to the site user if they see two services with the same name.
     * All fields are required - so if any information is left out the form will not submit and the user will be notified to either fill in the field or select an item.
     * If the admin submits a valid form, they will be re-directed to the bookings page and a message will be displayed at the top of the page informing them that the request was successful.
     * If the form is completed in full but the information is not valid - then an error message will be displayed at the top of the page informing the admin user that the request was unsuccessful and requesting them to address the errors.